TeamofProgrammers/Bridge/README.md

 * Allow for channel names in config.xml, convert them to the uint variant in the ReadConfig function.
 * Get the config.xml parsing logic out of Discord.cs and BridgeService.cs, isolate this entirely in the entry point of the program.
 These libraries shouldn't be reading from a config file, as it is outside of their scope.
 * Add SSL/TLS to the connection.
+* Allow for Hostnames to be used in the ServerHost section.

 ## Setup
 ### Requirements